MeghVyas3132/MeghOS-Portfolio/DEPLOYMENT.md

 ## Known Limitations

 ### localStorage Won't Persist
-- Changes made via Admin Mode are stored in browser localStorage
+- Changes made via Edit Mode are stored in browser localStorage
 - These changes **won't persist** after you redeploy from GitHub
 - **Solution**: Always update default values in the code before deploying